Chinese Crested Lifespan: How Long Do They Live?

 Chinese Crested Life Expectancy

 The Chinese Crested has an average lifespan of 13 to 18 years, which is above average for dogs of their size category.
-As of 2026, advances in veterinary medicine and improved nutrition have helped many Chinese Cresteds reach the upper end of this range and beyond.
+Chinese Cresteds typically live 13 to 18 years.
+Their longevity is excellent, and many remain active and playful well into their senior years..

 Several factors influence an individual Chinese Crested's lifespan, including genetics, diet, exercise, veterinary care, and overall lifestyle.
-Dogs from health-tested parents who receive consistent preventive care tend to live the longest, healthiest lives.
+Dogs from health-tested parents who receive consistent preventive care tend to live the longest.

 Lifespan Range Visualization